-Strategy: Provide Quality Leadership Training Opportunities to Students Unit Objective: A.1: Improve the experience of students through quality teaching and learning Requestor: Valerie Lynch

-Description: Develop a collaboration between faculty, staff, and Student Life to create meaningful and quality leadership training for students.
-Enlist a committee of faculty and staff to discuss different cohorts of students who could benefit from intentional and well-developed leadership curriculum.
-Create a program in which the leadership training becomes an expectation and/or requirement for specific cohorts of students.
-Solicit the expertise of various individuals on campus to assist the Student Life Office in planning and providing this Leadership Workshop Series.
+Strategy: Provide Quality Leadership Training Opportunities to Students Unit Objective: A.1: Improve the experience of students through quality teaching and learning Requestor: Valerie Lynch meaningful and qua staff to discuss diffe developed leadersh becomes an expect expertise of various p a collaboration between faculty, staff, and Student Life to create lity leadership training for students.
+Enlist a committee of faculty and rent cohorts of students who could benefit from intentional and well- ip curriculum.
+Create a program in which the leadership training ation and/or requirement for specific cohorts of students.
+Solicit the individuals on campus to assist the Student Life Office in planning and ership Workshop Series.

-Strategy: Expand Volunteerism Program to Better Meet the Needs of the Students ar nd

-the Communities Served

-Unit Objective: A.1: Improve the experience of students through quality teaching and

-learning

-Requestor: Valerie Lynch

-Description: Student Life will build on the existing volunteerism program by providing "packaged" volunteer opportunities.
-Student Life will collaborate with Academic Services to seek advice on potential volunteer opportunities that could tie to the curriculum.
+Strategy: Expand Volunteerism Program to Better Meet the Needs of the St tudents and the Communities Served Unit Objective: A.1: Improve the experience of students through quality teaching and learning Requestor: Valerie Lynch Description: Studen Description: Student Life will build on the existing volunteerism program by providing "packaged" volunte eer opportunities.
+Student Life will collaborate with Academi c Services to seek advice on potential volunteer opportunities that could tie to the curriculum.
 Students will be given options of specific hour requirements and locations in order to earn a credential on their transcript.
 For example, students who choose to volunteer for the Special Olympics as a Friend for the Day and maybe complete one other related activity would earn the credential.

-Strategy: Better Beginnings: Improving the Book Pick Up Process for Students Unit Objective: A.1: Improve the experience of students through quality teaching and learning Requestor: Chris Kramer & Scott Drone-Silvers

-Description: Give students information, service and ease of obtaining their courses materials for the fall semester by beginning the book pick up process in the Learning Resource Center.
+Strategy: Better Beginnings: Improving the Book Pick Up Process for Students Unit Objective: A.1: Improve the experience of students through quality teaching and learning Requestor: Chris Kramer & Scott Drone-Silvers Description: Give students information, service and ease of obtaining their courses materials for the fall semester by beginning the book pick up process in the Learning Resource Center.
 By using this central location students are introduced to the LRC and all it can provide.
 They can obtain their student ID as well as a Library Card.
 Students have access to all library materials, refreshments, assistance from ISS and LRC as well as Accounting within the building.

-Strategy: Implement Intermediate Wayfinding Solutions Unit Objective: S.1: Implement new branding and marketing strategies to further student engagement Requestor: Kelly Allee

-Description: There are some simple solutions we can implement throughout campus while the committee addresses the overall campus wayfinding initiative.
+Strategy: Implement Intermediate Wayfinding Solutions Unit Objective: S.1: Implement new branding and marketing strategies to further student engagement Requestor: Kelly Allee Description: There are some simple solutions we can implement throughout campus while the committee addresses the overall campus wayfinding initiative.
 We will also begin using the Laker prints to guide people to specific locations.

-Strategy: Introduce and Integrate New Laker Mascot into Campus and Community Events Unit Objective: S.1: Implement new branding and marketing strategies to further student engagement Requestor: Kelly Allee, Lisa Shumard-Shelton, Valerie Lynch, Bill Jackson Description: Develop guidelines, physical mascot costume, and duck prints that will all be used to introduce th used to introduce the Laker mascot into the college community and district communities.
+Strategy: Introduce and Integrate New Laker Mascot into Campus and Community Events Unit Objective: S.1: Implement new branding and marketing strategies to further student engagement Requestor: Kelly Allee, Lisa Shumard-Shelton, Valerie Lynch, Bill Jackson Description: Develo op guidelines, physical mascot costume, and duck prints that will all be used to introduce t he Laker mascot into the college community and district communities.